 Our expert in-house design team is able to advise on the best metal deck solutions for different end user requirements.
 Using Kingspan software and BIM technology, they can design in-situ composite floor slab solutions for any kind of construction project, including multi-storey car park construction.

-The steel decking and steel decking with concrete can be installed on site by our team of highly trained operatives.
+The steel decking and metal decking for concrete can be installed on site by our team of highly trained composite flooring contractors.

 We also offer steel decking for sale from stock without installation, alongside steel decking and composite flooring design services.
 Simply contact us with your requirements and a member of our team will be in touch.